The-deep-biosphere/2023-Milos/CoDA_analysis.md

 ## Introduction

-In this part of the analysis we will go through the code used in the analysis of the microbial composition:
+In this part of the analysis we will go through the code used in the analysis of the microbial compositions:

 -   The CoDA-PCA biplots.
 -   The balances.